-Mr. Rice, who was foreman of the Buchanan Electric Steel Co. was so ster Ku badly crushed that death soon ensued Robwhen a car on which he and others obin was working on a siding was struck Rob by a car of the company that was shunted in on the siding without bner warning.
-M. L. Hanlin, administrator of the , two Rich til morn the busy wheels keep a humming and humming.
-The only cessation in the almost incessant activity is when the machinery is stopped for a short. time to permit the oiling of the big grinders.
-The scene of all this energetic application of labor and machinery is at the mill of the Pears-East Grain company, which operates the Eureka mill on the site of the old Sheldon mill.
-Day and night shifts are employed to carry on the work and keep pace with the uctuants of the keep pace with the uchands of the factor in the industrial life of the community.
+There is one industry in Buchanan that is never idle.
+From morn until morn the busy wheels keep a humming and humming.
+The only cessation in the almost incessant activity is when the machinery is stopped for a short, time to permit the oiling of the big grinders.
+The scene of all this energetic application of labor and machinery is at the mill of the Pears-East Grain company, which operates the Eureka mill on the site of the old Sheldon Day and night shifts are employed to carry on the work and keep pace with the demands of the factor in the industrial life of the community.